 This course is an introduction to learners with a range of special needs including disabilities, at-risk, gifted, and culturally different.
 Includes current laws and regulations, identification, services, inclusion, assessment, curriculum, and behavior management issues in the field of special education and as related to general education and special education teachers.
 A field experience is required.
 Assessment involves readings, class discussions, papers, presentations, and a field experience report.
-This is one of the Professional Education courses offered by the Education Department. \$20 Course Fee.
-Prereq: TEP, or c/i. (fall/spring)
+This is one of the Professional Education courses offered by the Education Department. \$25 Course Fee.
+Prereq: Admission to TEP; or c/i. (on demand)